tkardi/writeup/content/post/2018/05/21/calculating-a-polygon-mesh.md

 where mk.akood = ay_lines_merged_full.right_a3;
 {{</ highlight >}}

-And finally we have a polygon mesh with sidedness information.
-Here's a closer sccreenshot of how it all looks in `1:1` scale (remember the _ridiculously small distance_ that was used for offsets).
+And finally we have a set of _meshed up polygons_ with sidedness information.
+Here's a closer screenshot of how it all looks in `1:1` scale (remember the _ridiculously small distance_ that was used for offsets).

 ![Original border (red) with its attributes displayed and lines shifted left (blue) and right (green) and their midpoints with A3 unit id values for labels.](/img/20180521/sidedness.png)